Frequently Asked Questions

 green than is present during table testing.
 These models subtract or

-negate bias as they run down the green, the Test Bowl does not.
-This is
+negate bias as they run down the green, the Test Bowl [type A] does not

 Basically there are 2 types